kancharlaNarmadha/EXNO2DS/README.md

 # EXNO2DS
 # AIM:
-      To perform Exploratory Data Analysis on the given data set
+      To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.